 The consequence of leaning primarily on prophetic words for guidance is that one can develop an unhealthy dependence on prophetic people.
-This fosters a lottery ticket mentality on when one hears God’s voice.
+This fosters a lottery ticket mentality when one hears God’s voice.
 Rather than daily hearing from Jesus, we can get trapped in the laziness of waiting for someone else to reveal how we should live.
 Even when we receive a legitimate prophetic word, it cannot be realized unless we already have the personal disciplines of believing and obeying what we hear.
-Do you want to radically experience Jesus in the year to come?
+Do you want to experience Jesus in the year to come radically?
 Let me steer you toward a few healthy disciplines.
 These disciplines can serve as a doorway through which your destiny can be reached.

 - The Discipline of Meeting with Jesus

 You need regular times of meeting with Jesus.
 Our transformation depends on this discipline.
-We know our old character is progressively changed into the new, but the catalyst for this growth is found only in the frequency of our time with Jesus.
+We know our old character progressively changes into the new, but the catalyst for this growth is found only in the frequency of our time with Jesus.
 Keep your meeting time with Him simple.
 Keep it consistent.
 The easiest and most effective pattern I’ve found is to worship, then read a passage of Scripture, and then write what I feel God is saying to me.
 For a little help with this discipline, check out a previously published blog, “When I meet with God.”

 - The Discipline of Loving People Well

 Like a scheduled doctor’s appointment, you can make it a priority to show care for someone who needs it.
-This year schedule into your week opportunities to serve others.
+This year’s schedule into your week opportunities to serve others.
 Yes, it is inconvenient.
 Yes, it will cost you money.
 Yes, you will possibly be treated with ingratitude.
-However, choosing to set a regular time to serve others will keep you heart soft.
+However, choosing to set a regular time to serve others will keep your heart soft.
 You will also discover the brokenness of those who need to experience unconditional compassion.
 Whether it means helping someone with a ride to work or volunteering in your church’s childcare, find opportunities to serve others.
-Do this often, and you might find that your dependence on Holy Spirit’s voice will also increase.
+Do this often, and you might find your dependence on the Holy Spirit’s voice will also increase.
 When you feel the pain of others, it will drive you to your knees in prayer.
 When you see your own struggles in light of others’ pain, you may also gain a sense of deep gratitude.

 How do you find an opportunity to serve?
 Ask your pastor or church staff how you can serve the needy in your community.